microsoft/go-images/README.md

 # Docker images containing the Microsoft build of Go

 This repository creates Docker images that contain the Microsoft build of Go produced by the [microsoft/go](https://github.com/microsoft/go) repository.
-The tags are published on the Microsoft Container Registry (MCR) in the `oss/go/microsoft/golang` repository.
+The tags are published on the Microsoft Artifact Registry (MAR), formerly Microsoft Container Registry (MCR), in the `oss/go/microsoft/golang` repository.

+The images produced by this repository are for general use within Microsoft and to produce FIPS-compliant Go apps.
+For other purposes, we recommend using the [Docker Hub golang official images](https://hub.docker.com/_/golang).

+For more information about building FIPS-compatible Go apps with the Microsoft Go tools, visit the [FIPS readme] and [user guide](https://github.com/microsoft/go/blob/microsoft/main/eng/doc/fips/UserGuide.md) in the microsoft/go repository.

+## Recommended tags

-In general, the microsoft/go-images tag names match those available for the [Docker Hub golang official image](https://hub.docker.com/_/golang).
+In general, the microsoft/go-images tag names match those available for the official images.
 To switch from the official image to one on MCR, it may be possible to simply prepend `mcr.microsoft.com/oss/go/microsoft/` to the official image you would normally use.

 This tag is recommended for general build scenarios: